FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-03/04-client-server.md

 - Wrap a lower level library for a particular use case
 - Understand the 'service' paradigm
 - Design a service with a simple, intuitive API for making API requests
-- Use `redux-thunk` to allow reducx actions to make asynchronous requests
+- Use `redux-thunk` to allow Redux actions to make asynchronous requests

 ---